vishalgautamm/notebook/README.md

 Here are the planned features and their status:

 - [x] Login / Signup
   - At present, we only support email auth.
-We will support a lot more OAuth services in the future
+We will support OAuth services in the future
-  - For now, we've got Semaphore pushing to
+- [ ] OAuth
 - [x] Notes
 - [x] Comments
 - [x] Like Comments